AIENGI/AIENGI/README.md

 UPCOMING(subject to change ESPECIALLY if someone else uploads a great lora of them first):

--SUPPORT ME BELOW TO SUGGEST MODELS-
+----SUPPORT ME BELOW TO SUGGEST MODELS----

 -ALEX BOTEZ (CURRENTLY TRAINING)